Au7o mascotAu7o

 C1725: Steering Torque Sensor Circuit

 C1725 is an OBD-II diagnostic trouble code meaning “Steering Torque Sensor Circuit.”
 The electric power steering torque sensor has a circuit fault.
 Power assist may be reduced or disabled.
-According to Au7o's database, this code appears across 1 vehicle models from 1 manufacturers, with repair costs ranging from $200 to $1,500.
-Full vehicle-specific causes and solutions at au7o.io.
+This code appears across 1 vehicle models from 1 manufacturers, with repair costs ranging from $200 to $1,500.

 Common Causes